 - Causation – As discussed briefly above, a plaintiff must prove causation, or that the patient’s harm was the direct result of the hospital’s negligence.

-What Damages Can You Recover in a Hospital Negligence Claim?
+What Damages Can You Recover in a Hospital Negligence Claim in Washington D.C.?

-Contact Our Washington, D.C.
-Hospital Negligence Attorneys Today
+Contact Our Hospital Negligence Lawyers in Washington, D.C.
+Today